Updated on June 11th by Town Historian Al Dumas

-Juneteenth is coming up on Monday, June 19th.
+Juneteenth is coming up on Wednesday, June 19th.
 Wondering why we celebrate Juneteenth on this date?
-I’ll share the history behind this important holiday…But first, I wanted to let you know about the upcoming event on June 19th right here in Monticello.
-Check ou the flyer for details!
+I’ll share the history behind this important holiday…But first, I wanted to let you know about the upcoming Juneteenth event on June 19th right here in Monticello hosted by the NAACP – Sullivan County Chapter.

 All About Juneteenth